[Moderate revision–posted 4/2/25 (replaces 8/15/24 edition)]

 5. Interviewing

 b.
 Hiring managers should arrange for interviews with applicants.
 It is not acceptable to make a selection for hire after interviewing only one applicant.
 Taking the number of applicants into consideration, the hiring manager should interview three to five applicants for each position.
-Hiring managers should review the applicant pool for applicants who have a candidate status indicating a preference (former foster youth or veteran).
-During the 84th legislative session, Texas Government Code 657 was amended requiring state agencies to interview veterans.
-State entities are required to interview at least one veteran if six or fewer interviews are conducted; if more than six interviews are conducted, 20% of the interviews must be with veterans.
-If there are no veterans in the pool, this requirement does not apply.
+Hiring managers should review the applicant pool for applicants who have a candidate type indicating a preference (former foster youth or veteran and military employment).
+During the 84th legislative session, Texas Government Code 657 was amended requiring state agencies to interview applicants who have the veteran and military employment preference.
+State entities are required to interview at least one individual meeting the veteran and military employment preference if six or fewer interviews are conducted; if more than six interviews are conducted, 20 percent of the interviews must be with individuals having veteran and military employment preference.
+If there are no veteran and military employment preference individuals in the pool, this requirement does not apply.

 c.
-Within the applicant tracking system, hiring managers should add an interview feedback form to all applicants invited for an interview and update the HR status to Interview Complete.
+Within the applicant tracking system, hiring managers should add an interview feedback form for all interviewed applicants and update the HR status to Interview Complete.
 All interviews should be documented in the applicant tracking system.

 6. Selecting and Offering Employment